Generative AI at Work: Our Setting: LLMs for Customer Support

-Across locations, agents are organized into teams with a manager that provides feedback and training to agents.
-Once per week, managers hold one-on-one feedback sessions with each agent.
+Across locations, agents are organized into teams with a manager who provides feedback and training to agents.
+Once a week, managers hold one-on-one feedback sessions with each agent.
 For example, a manager might share the solution to a new software bug, explain the implication of a tax change, or suggest how to better manage customer frustration with technical issues.
 Agents work individually and the quality of their output does not directly affect others.

-Agents are paid an hourly wage and bonuses based on their performance relative to other agents.
+Agents in our data are typically paid a baseline hourly wage, and receive bonuses for hitting specific performance targets (usually as they relate to chats per hour and chat resolution rate).
+While we lack data on individual pay, the managers we interviewed reported that performance bonuses were moderate, accounting for an estimated 20 to 40 percent of total take home pay for the typical customer service worker.